9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 Installing and/or uploading plugins is super simple.
 Let me show you how.

-Please note: Your WordPress Dashboard may look different from mine because the layout changes depending on the theme, plugins, and widgets etc you are using.
+Please note: Your WordPress Dashboard may look different from mine because the layout changes depending on the theme, plugins, widgets, etc. you are using.

-Mine looks the way ti does because I am using the Genesis framework and my Child Theme is called Lifestyle Pro.
+Mine looks the way it does because I am using the Genesis framework in this video and my Child Theme is called Lifestyle Pro.
 Learn more about why I use those here.

 Here is a quick video I created to show you how to upload a plugin into your WordPress dashboard.